 With all the work I do with money and women physicians, becoming a coach myself was the natural next step.

-I’m training with The Life Coach School and will be certified in Spring 2020.
-I can’t wait to see what will be possible with this new skill set and I am honored to be joining the physicians of the Life Coach School.
+I’m now a certified coach and I can’t wait to see what will be possible with this skill set.
+I am honored to be a part of the growing group of physicians of the Life Coach School.